MSRB Role with ABLE Programs

 What guidance has the MSRB provided to dealers and municipal advisors relating to ABLE programs?

-In August 2016, the MSRB filed for immediate effectiveness with the SEC, amendments to MSRB Rules G-45, G-42, and G-44 to (i) delay the reporting of information by underwriters to ABLE programs to the MSRB, and (ii) provide guidance relating to municipal advisors to sponsors or trustees of municipal fund securities, including ABLE programs.
+In August 2016, the MSRB filed for immediate effectiveness with the SEC, amendments to MSRB Rules G-42, and G-44 to provide guidance relating to municipal advisors to sponsors or trustees of municipal fund securities, including ABLE programs.

 The MSRB anticipates that it will publish additional guidance relating to dealers and/or municipal advisors to ABLE programs.